scrudgey/DJ2020/level_plan.md

             grab the data provider by idn
                 use the data provider to instantiate the object set objective incomplete
+            position provider:
+                send selected position
+        viewing map:

+it is mostly clear except for plan state.
+template: set objectives state in level gen
+gameplay: set objective delta in level initialize.

+start by moving 3d map into planning mode. decided on escape menu: does it have selectable markers like planning mode?

+fix: load graphs during runtime

 how does the solution work for different objective types?
+    objective data
+        during cybergraph.apply(plan) we can adjust visibility of nodes accordingly. we can also modify the plan objective data when intel unlocks data node. objective assassination:
+        in theory, data provider can be the same as loot provider. just needs a position. during gameplay, the objective delta binds to the instantiated moving target. objective position() can provide that information on request.

+don't show player location in mission planning